-The percentages in grade 4 are not different from those recommended in the framework for the 1996 and 2000 assessments.
+The percentages in grade 4 are not different from those recommended in the previous framework.
 Change was not recommended, as these numbers continue to be a reasonable reflection of the relative weights of each of these content areas at that grade level.